Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

-To learn more about using linking Excel workbooks to external sources I recommend the following book.
+To learn more about using linking Excel workbooks to external sources, I recommend the Excel Bible.
 I have been using the Excel Bible for years to improve my understanding of all aspects of this Microsoft product.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.